 I have enjoyed wood turning for years as a hobby so my recent retirement as a machinist has provided an opportunity to spend more time turning.

-I have always had an interest in turning and began years ago making bowls when I acquired a wood lathe from a friend.
+I have always had an interest in turning.
 I own two lathes now and have increased my knowledge and skills over the years.

 Getting to know the properties and the beauty of the wood has been very exciting

 Honing my turning and finishing skills to reveal the beauty and character of wood has been an exciting journey.
 I have attended several AAW American Association of Woodturners symposiums.

 For several years I have been offering my items for sale and received positive interest which has encouraged me to continue and to expand the variety of items I make.
 My products include bowls, hollow forms, vases, rolling pins, muddlers, wine bottle stoppers with stands, magic wands (your child provides the magic) and spheres.
 I work with dyes on many of these items to accentuate the the wood grain and the density contrasts hiding within.